gymore-io/stadium/readme.md

 // Once the initialization is done, the actual stadium can be created. let mut stadium = builder.build();

-// Values can be retreived.
+// Values can be retrieved.
 assert_eq!(&stadium[h_vec], &[2019, 2020, 2021][..]);
 assert_eq!(stadium[h_str], "Hello, world!");
 assert_eq!(stadium[h_int_a], 68);